 In bankruptcy, a proof of claim is a form a creditor must file to receive funds from the bankruptcy estate.
 After the creditor submits a proof of claim to the court, the trustee appointed to administer the case will pay it according to bankruptcy priority rules and a Chapter 13 repayment plan.

 A proof of claim is a form creditors file with the court to substantiate their claims in bankruptcy.
-When you file for bankruptcy, all creditors listed in your schedules receive notice of your case as well as a deadline to file their proofs of claim (called the claims bar date).
-For most creditors, the deadline is 90 days after the initial meeting of creditors (for government entities it is 180 days).
+When you file for bankruptcy, all creditors listed in your schedules receive notice of your case.
+The notice will include a deadline called the claims bar date, which is the last day a creditor can file a proof of claim form.

-In general, a bankruptcy proof of claim must include:
+In general, a proof of claim must include:

-In addition to completing the proof of claim form in its entirety, the creditor must attach to it all supporting documentation substantiating its claim (such as a promissory note, loan agreement, or deed of trust).
+Also, the creditor must attach supporting documentation substantiating the claim, such as a promissory note, loan agreement, or deed of trust.

 If you don't agree with a creditor's proof of claim, you can object to it.
 The specific procedures for objecting to proofs of claim depend on the rules in your jurisdiction.
-However, you typically must obtain a hearing date, fill out the required forms, explain why you think the proof of claim is wrong (attaching any necessary proof), file the objection with the court, and serve it on the affected creditor.
+Expect to:

 In most cases, debtors object to proofs of claim because: